Health Psychology MSc

 Psychology is a rapidly growing department at Edge Hill University with academic experts who are research active.
 On our MSc Health Psychology course, you will be taught by leading experts in health, illness and behavioural change.
 In particular, this is in the areas of thinking and reasoning, work psychology, psychological aspects of substance abuse, counselling, close relationships, and the functioning of working memory.

-Department of Law and Psychology staff have been published in major national and international peer reviewed journals such as:
+Department of Psychology staff have been published in major national and international peer reviewed journals such as:

 - International Journal of Environmental Research & Public Health

 - British Journal of Oral and Maxillofacial Surgery